sparikh1009/StudentMCP/README.md

 - **follows**: Entity follows another in sequence
 - **attends**: Student attends lecture
 - **graded_with**: Assignment/exam graded with specific criteria
+- **has_status**: Links entities to their current status (active, completed, pending, abandoned)
+- **has_priority**: Links entities to their priority level (high, low)
+- **precedes**: Indicates that one task or assignment comes before another in a sequence

+## Status and Priority Management

+The Student MCP Server provides comprehensive status and priority tracking capabilities:

+- **Status Values**:
+  - **active**: Currently being worked on or studied
+  - **completed**: Finished or successfully submitted
+  - **pending**: Not yet started but planned
+  - **abandoned**: No longer being pursued

+- **Priority Values**:
+  - **high**: Requires immediate attention or has significant impact on grades
+  - **low**: Can be addressed after higher priority items are complete

+- **Sequential Learning Management**:
+  - Define which assignments or concepts must be completed before others
+  - Organize study activities in a logical progression
+  - Create dependencies between related learning tasks
+  - Build structured learning paths through course material

 ## Available Tools

 The Student MCP Server provides these tools for interacting with educational knowledge:

 ### startsession
 Starts a new study session, generating a unique session ID and displaying current courses, upcoming deadlines, recently studied concepts, and past study sessions.
+Shows status information via has_status relations, priority levels via has_priority relations, and identifies assignments ready to be worked on next based on sequential dependencies.

 ### loadcontext
 Loads detailed context for a specific entity (course, assignment, etc.), displaying relevant information based on entity type.
+Includes status information, priority levels, and sequential relationships between related entities.

 ### endsession
 Records the results of a study session through a structured, multi-stage process:
 1. **summary**: Records session summary, duration, and course focus
 2. **conceptsLearned**: Documents concepts studied during the session
 3. **assignmentUpdates**: Tracks updates to assignments
+4. **statusUpdates**: Records changes to entity status values
-4. **courseStatus**: Updates overall course status and observations
+5. **courseStatus**: Updates overall course status, priority assignments, and sequential relationships
-5. **newConcepts**: Records new concepts learned during the session
+6. **newConcepts**: Records new concepts learned during the session
-6. **assembly**: Final assembly of all session data
+7. **assembly**: Final assembly of all session data

 ### buildcontext
 Creates new entities, relations, or observations in the knowledge graph:
-- **entities**: Add new educational entities (courses, assignments, concepts, etc.)
+- **entities**: Add new educational entities (courses, assignments, concepts, status, priority, etc.)
-- **relations**: Create relationships between entities
+- **relations**: Create relationships between entities (including has_status, has_priority, precedes)
 - **observations**: Add observations to existing entities

 ### deletecontext
 Removes entities, relations, or observations from the knowledge graph:
 - **entities**: Remove educational entities
-- **relations**: Remove relationships between entities
+- **relations**: Remove relationships between entities (including status, priority, and sequential relations)
 - **observations**: Remove specific observations from entities

 ### advancedcontext